-”.

-8 The Mining Amendment Act 1994 s.
+11 The Mining Amendment Act 1994 s.
 21(5) reads as follows:

-“

 (5) The amendments made to section 70 of the principal Act by subsections (3) and (4) do not affect the term of any special prospecting licence in force under that section immediately before the commencement of this section.

-”.

 The Mining Amendment Act 1994 s.
 31(4) reads as follows:

-“

 (4) The amendments made to section 85B of the principal Act by subsections (2) and (3) do not affect the term of any special prospecting licence in force under section 85B immediately before the commencement of this section.

-”.

 The Mining Amendment Act 1994 s.
 53 reads as follows:

-“

 53. Operation of section 30(3)(b) of the Mining Amendment Act 1993 modified